ecavazos/stowaway/README.md

 # Stowaway

-Stowaway will search through the source code of a web project and find all of the images, scripts or stylesheets that aren't being used.
+Stowaway will search through the source code of a web project and find all of the images, scripts and stylesheets that aren't being used.
 To use, simply provide the path to the directory you wish to search.

 ## Example
     stowaway ~/repos/rails/my_rails_app/

 Stowaway, by default, will search for the most common file types.
+Using the *-t* flag, you can tell stowaway to use custom file types.

 ## Default Types

+ * .jpg
+ * .gif
+ * .png
- * .jpg .gif .png .ico
+ * .ico
  * .js
  * .css